research-software-directory/RSD-as-a-service/documentation/docs/getting-started.md

 # Getting Started

 ## Dependencies

 To run the application locally you need to install the following dependencies:

-- Docker
+*   Docker

 ## Get Started

 ### Monorepo

-The RSD-as-a-Service project is a divided into different services included in the monorepo:
+The RSD-as-a-Service project is a divided into different services included in the mono repo:

 |-- authentication
 |-- backend-postgrest